 Read related Tribune coverage:

 The Texas Tribune recently launched Lock the Vote, an occasional series about how Texas lawmakers choose their voters — and limit voters' opportunities to choose them.
-Check out the first story in the series here. [link]
+Check out the first story in the series here.
+[Full story]

 Several Texas Republicans in Congress told the Tribune they want Gov. Greg Abbott to call a special session to redraw the state's congressional map.
-Yet all signs suggest Abbott isn't interested. [link]
+Yet all signs suggest Abbott isn't interested.
+[Full story]